Voljega/ExoDOSConverter/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?hosted_button_id=LEAH843NKNG72)

-# ExoDOSConverter
+# ExoConverter

-a custom converter of the ExoDOS collection v5 to several EmulationStation and/or Linux based distributions format :
+A custom converter of the eXoDOS v5 and eXoWin3x collections to several EmulationStation and/or Linux based distributions format :
  - Recalbox
  - Batocera
  - Retrobat
  - Retropie
  - OpenDingux (both SimpleMenu / Esoteric flavours) with mapping for RG350
- - MiSTer (in the works)
+ - MiSTer

-## ExoDOS
+## ExoDOS & ExoWin3x

 https://www.retro-exo.com

-ExoDOS Collection is a collection of DOS games and in my opinion the best one as it includes full, correct configuration for all games.
+eXoDOS and eXoWin3x collections are collections of DOS and Windows 3.1 games and in my opinion the best ones as it includes full, correct configuration for all games.
 It is based on Launchbox and Windows only though

-The collection is supported in its V5 full and lite versions only, V4 support has been dropped
+eXoDOS supported in its V5 full and lite versions only for eXoDOS, V4 support has been dropped eXOWin3x is supported in its latest V2 version.

-If you use Lite version, games you wish to convert will be downloaded on the fly if needed, using direct download from The Eye
+If you use eXoDOS Lite version, games you wish to convert will be downloaded on the fly if needed, using direct download from The Eye

 There's also an ExoDOSWin3x collection for Windows 3.1 games, version 2 of which will be supported when it's released

-Before using this tool, don't forget to install the collection (both full and lite V5 versions) with its `setup.bat`
+Before using this tool, don't forget to install the collections (eXoDOS full and lite V5 versions, or eXoWin3x) with theuir respective `setup.bat`

 ## The Tool

-The original aim of this tool was to convert any selection of games of the ExoDOS collection to emulationstation / basic dosbox for linux format, so that in can be used on Retropie on any other like minded distribution.
+The original aim of this tool was to convert any selection of games of the eXoDOS collection to emulationstation / basic dosbox for linux format, so that in can be used on Retropie on any other like minded distribution.
 As the project evolved it now covers diffrent distributions and/or formats.

 The conversion should cover the following :